 In a world that is expected to require 35 TW by the year 2030, this fact assumes particular significance.
 Unfortunately, the 'toggle switch' syndrome has led to the belief in some circles that nuclear can effectively be 'turned off' at about the turn of the century, and the inoffensive renewable sources of energy 'turned on'.
-In this manner, uranium would essentially have been utilized as merely another depletable resource, in a relatively short space of time.
+In this another depletable resource, in a relatively short space of time.
 I do not wish to depict a horror scenario, but unfortunately this misguided precept is shared by many.
-The avoidance of such a scenario is a task we all share as a responsibility to society.
+The avoidance of such a scenario, such as recent a scenario, but unfortunately this scenario is a task we all share as a responsibility to society.